 I answered him, as I did all my colleagues, that reinforcements would join us from the front line.
 We had no country behind us to get our reserves from, but we knew that at the first news of Poles fighting on the Continent, all Poles, and, above all, those who had been conscripted by force to join the German army, would try to join us…

-General Anders’ reassurance led to the II Polish Army Corps becoming a component of the British Eighth Army.3
+General Anders’ reassurance led to the II Polish Army Corps becoming a component of the British Eighth Army.5

 … the Italians “decorated” the Poles for taking Bologna with minimal civilian casualties.

-Adam remembers heavy military losses in the Bologna battle.
-With each brigade made up of three regiments, he estimates the new recruits numbered about 6,000.
-He remembers how the Italians “decorated” the Poles for taking Bologna with minimal civilian casualties.
-He looked forward to the push towards Germany but the II Polish Army Corps was “put to rest” in Italy.
-Adam believes the Allies bowed to Russian pressure, Stalin not wanting the Poles to liberate countries in Europe.
+Adam remembered heavy military losses in the Bologna battle.
+With each brigade made up of three regiments, he estimated the new recruits numbered about 6,000.
+He remembered how the Italians “decorated” the Poles for taking Bologna with minimal civilian casualties, how he had looked forward to the push towards Germany, and how disappointed he was when the II Polish Army Corps was “put to rest” in Italy.
+Adam believed the Allies bowed to Stalin, who had not wanted the Poles involved in the liberation of Europe.

 “The British and the Americans left Italy before the war finished because they were attacking [the Germans in] Europe from France.
 The Poles [in Italy] became much busier.
 The divisions of the New Zealand army that fought side by side with the Poles got an order to go to Trieste to remove the Yugoslav communists who had taken over that city.
 The New Zealanders were going very fast and they put the Polish army closer to Trieste at the time, but we weren’t needed.
 The New Zealanders had done it quite well.

 “When the war was over, the Poles had to take care of everything in Italy, watching the trains, the transport, the army stores, the pipes of petrol and diesel going through Italy.
 Watching the PoWs was nearly a full-time job.
-There were even Ukrainian prisoners who had two divisions, one was SS Galicia.
-They were in German uniforms, fighting the Russians in Tarnopol and Złoczów.
-There were all sorts of Ukrainian soldiers who came to Italy because they thought Russians would kill them if they went home.
+There were even Ukrainian prisoners in German uniforms who had two divisions (one was SS Galicia), fighting the Russians in Tarnopol and Złoczów.
+All sorts of Ukrainian soldiers came to Italy, because they thought the Russians would kill them if went home.
 I don’t think they were fighting in Italy but still, they were prisoners.”

 The remaining soldiers often posed for photographs.

 Above, taken in Ravenna or Rimini, Adam is in the back row, third from left.
 “These are all Polish soldiers originally in the German army and they’re on the Polish side here.”
 Left, Adam in winter uniform in Ravenna.
-He remembers the city's 6th century basilica.
+He remembered the city's 6th-century basilica.

 The II Polish Army Corps transferred to the UK at the end of 1946.
-Adam remembers whole regiments at a time loaded on troop ships, his ending up in Cirencester, an old Roman town in the Cotswolds.
-They were told to guard a former PoW camp that had held Germans.
+Whole regiments at a time loaded on troop ships, his ending up in Cirencester, an old Roman town in the Cotswolds.
+They received instructions to guard a former PoW camp that had held Germans.

-Cirencester residents objected to a Polish armed guard at the gates.
-When British soldiers guarded the German prisoners they did so within the camp boundary and were apparently not seen with rifles.
+Cirencester residents objected to a Polish armed guard at the camp gates.
+When British soldiers guarded the German prisoners, they did so within the camp boundary and were apparently not seen with rifles.
 The Poles followed their own military custom of guarding the outside perimeter, which affronted the town’s residents.

 ‘Why don’t you go back home?’ they said.
 ‘We fought for you,’ they said, ‘Why are you here?’